 Disaggregated by: a.
 Task order.
+(See Points of Clarification below for specific details related to Task Order 2)

 Purpose: This indicator is the warehoused commodities' average percentage of shelf life remaining, weighted by the value of each commodity's stock.
 It can be used as a gauge of the amount of product that is at risk of expiration in a specified time.
 This indicator measures warehouse efficiency and can be managed through efficient product turnover.
 As such, it is closely related to indicator A4, Inventory Turns.